-Richard is a Professional Engineer, registered in Alberta, where he worked most of his professional career.
-His work involved reservoir engineering (flow through porous media), geology and reservoir modelling.
-Together with his wife and business partner Susan, they have taught water analysis interpretation to engineers and geologists for over twenty years.
-Richard also teaches an on-line course on how to make maps using the open-source QGIS software.
+Richard is a Professional Engineer who works with people on hydro-geological-engineering projects.
+His work has included fluid flow through porous media, geology and reservoir modelling.
+Together with his wife and business partner Susan, they have taught water analysis interpretation to engineers and geologists for over 20 years.
+Richard also teaches an on-line course on how to analyze GIS data and make maps using the open-source QGIS software.

 His specialty is water chemistry and what it tells about the history of the water.
 Using a finger printing system he has categorized oilfield brines by geological age in BC, Alberta and Saskatchewan.
 He is now transferring that knowledge to fresh water systems, mapping aquifers and developing simple ways to test fresh water samples to detect surface contamination.
 He just completed a study of the geology and water quality of the Crescent Bay area, south of Nakusp, working with the residents collecting samples from over thirty water sources, analyzing them, mapping the aquifers, and helping people with water problems.
 He has mapped aquifers in the Slocan Valley and continues to update his knowledge of these aquifers using water well data, geology and morphology.